Rani Chennabhairadevi: Nagire province

 Nagire province, also known as the province of Gerusoppa, was one of the small provinces under the control of the king of Vijayanagara, known as Mahamandala.
 The province followed the banks of Sharavathi river and extended from South Goa to Malabar.
 Gerusoppa served as the capital of the province.
 The province was rich in spices and had important ports on the west coast, such as Bhatkal, Honnavar and Karwar.
 Jog Falls, India's second highest plunge waterfall is located near Gerusoppa.
 In fact locals call Jog Falls 'Gerusoppa Falls' after the province.

 The provinces of Bilgi and Keladi were Nagire's neighbours and often tried to conquer Nagire to extend their kingdoms.
 To counter them, Chennabhairadevi developed a good relationship with the Bijapur kings.

 History

-The kings of one branch of the Saluva Dynasty of Vijayanagar ruled Gerusoppe while another dynasty ruled Haduvalli(Bhatkala).
+The kings of one branch of the Saluva Dynasty of Vijayanagar ruled Gerusoppa while another dynasty ruled Haduvalli (Bhatkala).
 King Immadi Devaraya (1515–50) of Haduvalli, fought against the Portuguese.
 After his defeat in a fierce battle near MadaGoa in 1542, the Portuguese burnt down his capital Bhatkala.
 His wife Chennadevi was the elder sister of Chennabhairadevi.

-The Portuguese captain Alfonso D'Souza attacked Bhatkala, defeated Chennadevi and burnt Bhatkala, accusing her of sheltering non-cartaged Mohammedan ships in the port and for not paying Kappa as per the agreement with the Portuguese.
+The Portuguese captain Alfonso D'Souza attacked Bhatkala, defeated Chennadevi and burnt Bhatkala, accusing her of sheltering non-cartaged Mohammedan ships in the port and for not paying Kappa (tax) as per the agreement with the Portuguese.
 After her elder sister, Chennabhairadevi got the power of Gerusoppe along with Haduvalli.